Was this page helpful?

 For more information, see Render Experiences.

-Step 5: Configure Insights and/or Other Analytics
+Step 4: Configure Insights and/or other Analytics

-Ninetailed displays analytics of your Audiences, the content entries your Audiences have seen, and the performance of your Experiences inside of the CMS.
+Contentful Personalization displays analytics of your Audiences, the content entries your Audiences have seen, and the performance of your Experiences inside of the CMS.
 These are Audience Insights, Component Insights, and Experience Insights, respectively.

 Audience Insights are automatically populated after publishing an Audience.
-Component and Experience Insights require installing the Insights Plugin, which sends impression events of Experiences to Ninetailed.
+Component and Experience Insights require installing the Insights Plugin, which sends impression events of Experiences to Contentful Personalization.
 You also have to send at least one track event to log a conversion event you're interested in for Experience Insights to provide meaningful data.

-Step 6: Publish a Ninetailed Audience and Experience
+Step 5: Publish an Audience and Experience

 Now that a connection is established and your codebase can support rendering experiences, it's time to create content.
 The segments (Ninetailed Audiences), experiments and personalizations (Ninetailed Experiences), and variations of content are all content entries that you create in your content source.